 Conducting triennial recertification for elderly/disabled households has significantly reduced the administrative burden for HACSM as well as stress for elderly and/or disabled program participants.
 This activity has not significantly increased HAP costs due to stable income such as Social Security benefit most of these households received.

-HACSM is not proposing any non-significant changes or modifications to this activity, and as such is also not proposing any changes to the baselines, metrics, benchmarks, or authorizations efficiency and accuracy, and could be easily explained to the participants.
-In July 2011, HACSM modified the activities as described below:
+HACSM is not proposing any non-significant changes or modifications to this activity, and as such is also not proposing any changes to the baselines, metrics, benchmarks, or authorizations

 Activity #2010-7: Simplify Rent Calculation Process